-To see who has already won a COG Award, download list here: COG Winners
+To see who has already won a COG Award, download list here: COG-Winners

 ROTARY ROAD TRIP

-(A Rotary passport to Youth and Service Activity)
+(A Rotary passport to Service Activity)

-One Road Trip must be international.
-US clubs can count MTG in Harrow, Canadain clubs can count One Rotary Summit.
-Or just cross the border for a club meeting.
+A qualifying Road Trip will include four (4) members of your Rotary Club.One Road Trip must be international.
+US clubs can count MTG in Harrow, CDN clubs can count One Rotary Summit.
+Or just cross the border for a club meeting or activity.

 Click on this link for full information on the Passport program:http://rotary6400.org/?page_id=325